Cru1seControl/AutoReportTF2/README.md

 * requests
 * PIL (Python Image Library)

-For more detailed information visit [AutoReportBot and you!] (placeholder)
+For more detailed information visit [AutoReportBot and you!] (https://steamcommunity.com/sharedfiles/filedetails/?id=2124475472)